lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 ..
 A warning will alert you of identical labels during the linkcheck process.

 ###############################################
-How to extract and plot forcexd photometry data
+How to extract and plot forced photometry data
 ###############################################